John Biddle (politician): Personal life

 In 1859, Biddle went to White Sulphur Springs in what is now West Virginia, for the summer, and died there.
 He is interred in Elmwood Cemetery, Detroit, Michigan.

 Wyandotte

 In 1818, Biddle acquired 1800 acre of land south of Detroit.
 He constructed a summer estate on the land, completed in 1835.
 Biddle named his estate "Wyandotte" after the Native American people who had once lived there.
-Biddle's home stood where the George P. MacNichol House how sits.
+Biddle's home stood where the George P. MacNichol House now sits.
 Biddle and his family retired to the Wyandotte estate in 1836.
 However, Biddle was uninterested in farming the estate, and spent much time on his estate near St. Louis, Michigan.
 In 1853, he sold the Wyandotte estate to Eber Brock Ward of Eureka Iron & Steel Works, who developed the area into the city of Wyandotte, Michigan.
 Jefferson Avenue, which stretches from New Baltimore to East Rockwood, is named Biddle Avenue through Wyandotte.
 After selling the Wyandotte estate, Biddle and his wife returned to Philadelphia, and later the couple spent much time in Paris.